Lt0/myTools/docker/projects/desktop/bionic-lxde/README.md

 ## RPC
 If you don't have these client but you are using windows, you can access this remote desktop with windows integrated RPC remote desktop client.

-1.Open your windows remote desktop client
+1. Open your windows remote desktop client

 2. Input your remote desktop IP to Compute field, defualt should be host IP